mono/website/docs/debug+profile/clang/threadsanitizer.md

 ### Exit with 0

 By default, the ThreadSanitizer exits with `66` whenever at least one race or leak was detected.
-This can be inconvenient, when compiling a batch of files.
+This can be inconvenient when working with a batch of executions that depend on clean program shutdowns.
 Luckily, the runtime option `exitcode=0` (or `1`, `2`, ...) can help with that.

 Additional Information
 ----------------------